tqh23001/game-solver/README.md

 ### Wordle Solver
 - 6×5 grid UI like the real game
-- Type directly into tiles, click a tile to cycle colors: gray → yellow → green
+- Type words directly into tiles, click a tile to change colors to: gray → yellow → green
 - Confirm Row: locks the row (letters + colors) and updates solver knowledge
 - Suggest Next Guess: fills the current row with the top suggestion (no repeats unless required)
 - Go Back: unlocks the previous locked row so you can fix mistakes